DariusVaida/DariusVaida/README.md

 - 👋 Hi, I’m @DariusVaida
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning how to survive in uni
-- 📫 How to reach me ...

 <!---
 DariusVaida/DariusVaida is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.